louiseismith/mbta-shiny-app/README.md

 ## What it does

-- **Data:** Fetches facilities and alerts from the MBTA API via the Python script in this folder: `accessibility_tracker_prototype.py`.
+- **Data:** Fetches elevators, escalators, ramps, portable boarding lifts, and accessibility alerts from the MBTA API via `accessibility_tracker_prototype.py`.
 - **Map:** Stations on a light CartoDB Positron basemap; marker color = all operational (green), some outages (orange), or all out (red).
-Markers have a white border for visibility.
-- **Sidebar:** Click a station to see its elevator/escalator cards; the cards scroll inside the sidebar and won't overflow.
-Alert fields (e.g. severity) are normalized so mixed types from the API don't cause errors.
 - **Station search:** Type-ahead search bar in the sidebar to quickly find and zoom to any station.
+- **Sidebar:** Select a station (via map click or search) to see facility status cards.
+Stations flagged as permanently inaccessible to wheelchair users show a warning.
-- **AI report:** When a station is selected, an AI-generated accessibility report appears above the facility cards.
-The report summarizes what's working, practical impact for riders needing step-free access, and any MBTA-provided alternative routing instructions.
+- **AI report:** When a station is selected, an AI-generated accessibility briefing appears above the facility cards.
+It summarizes what's working, what's not, MBTA-provided alternative routing, and any service disruptions (shuttles, suspensions, etc.) on lines through that station.
 Requires Ollama with the Gemma 3 12B model.

 ## Files